 in a pot.

-To interject a crass commercial here - hey, my wife says I've got to pay for the website somehow :) I have found the best (crispest, best tasting) pickles from a mix are with the "Mrs. Wages Polish Dill Refrigerator Pickle Mix" They REALLY are good AND you don't need a canner - you store them in your fridge right after making them.
+To interject a crass commercial here - hey, I've got to pay for the website somehow :) I have found the best (crispest, best tasting) pickles from a mix are with the "Mrs. Wages Polish Dill Refrigerator Pickle Mix" They REALLY are good AND you don't need a canner - you store them in your fridge right after making them.
 They're ready to eat in 24 hours!
 Our affiliate sells the mixes (and at really good prices, too) - BUT they are NOT low salt!

 Whether you want dills or sweet pickles; canning them or straight into the refrigerator; there is a mix for every taste and need here!Get them all here, delivered direct to your home, at the best prices on the internet!
 Get everything you need to make pickles: mixes, salt, brine, etc. here! or here:

 Add the spice bag!
 Bring the mix to a boil!

 Be sure to use a NON-metal pot - or a coated metal (teflon, silverstone, enamel, etc.) without breaks in the coating. the metal reacts with the vinegar and makes the pickle solution turn cloudy.

 Pack the raw cucumbers from step 3, whole or slices in and pour the simmering pickle mix liquid over them.
 Fill them to within 1/4-inch of the top, seat the lid and hand-tighten the ring around them.